 The Great Pyramid of Giza (or the Pyramid of Khufu), is a dazzling spectacle.
 Constructed around 2560 BCE, this massive 481.4 feet (147 meters) structure is made of 2.3 million limestone blocks.
 But have you ever wondered what’s inside this indeed, marvellous pyramid?

 Let’s find out.
-But before getting into that, let’s talk a bit about the purpose of the pyramids.
+But before we get into that, let’s talk a bit about the purpose of the pyramids.

 Egyptian pyramids were royal tombs and were used as the resting place for the Egyptian kings, most commonly known as pharaohs.
 They were part of a larger funerary complex that also included various mortuary temples for daily offerings.
 Pyramids also had subterranean chambers and it was in these chambers that pharaohs’ sarcophagus were placed.
 So, what can anyone find inside the Great Pyramid of Giza? (the article continues after the ad)